IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-script.md

 <summary>Introduction</summary>

-Today I want to show you how watsonx Orchestrate uses conversational AI to help your sales professionals be more productive, which means closing more business.
+Today I want to show you how watsonx Orchestrate uses conversational AI to help your sales professionals be more productive and close more business.

 Typically insurance sales agents spend their time across many tasks while constantly context switching between multiple applications to do their jobs.
 A large part of any successful insurance sellers time should be spent servicing existing clients, but an important part of being a great sales agent is finding new business and building pipeline.